 - Seriously juicy chicken infused with Mediterranean flavors.

-- The chicken isn’t fully submerged in sauce, so the skin stays crispy and nice.
+- The chicken isn’t fully submerged in sauce, so the skin stays nice and crispy.

-- Fall of the bone chicken as it’s braised on a low simmer for almost an hour.
+- Fall off the bone tender chicken as it’s braised on a low simmer for almost an hour.

 - Insanely delicious sauce with the best flavors ever.
 Herbs, mushrooms, olives, tomato, bell peppers, and juicy chicken.
 What’s there not to love?

-- The sauce is spicy, not too spicy, just spicy enough.
-The chili flakes are optional but I highly recommend adding them.
+- The sauce is spicy, not too hot, just spicy enough.
+The red pepper flakes are optional but I love adding them to the sauce.

-Sometimes I like to keep things simple, and serve chicken cacciatore with crusty bread on the side.
+I like to keep things simple, and serve chicken cacciatore with crusty bread or breadsticks on the side.
 It makes a complete meal.
 But you can also serve it with one of these simple sides:

 - Creamy mashed potatoes